PhilippRados/PShell/README.md

 - [ ] Allow for aliasing in ~/.pshrc
 - [ ] Allow for inplace variable execution
 - [ ] Improve fuzzy-finding algorithm
+- [ ] support utf-8 instead of only ascii